-In this article, I discuss 5 easy ways to invest in real estate without buying property.
+There are numerous ways to invest in real estate without buying a property.

 1. Invest in Real Estate Crowdfunding

 Through real estate crowdfunding, you generally earn higher returns than publicly-traded REITs while avoiding stock market volatility.